Kipppn/breach-tracker-bot/README.md

 ## How we built it

 The bot was built in Java using JDA.
-Like pwnedBot, Breach Tracker Bot uses the "Have I Been Pwned" API to retreve breach information.
+Like pwnedBot, Breach Tracker Bot uses the Have I Been Pwned API to retreve breach information.

 ## Challenges we ran into